-- The highlighted DOM element becomes the inspected DOM element. - The position of the inspected DOM element is indicated by blue highlighting. - The DOM hierarchy tree of the current page is determined and displayed in the Locator Spy by the HTML tags of the DOM elements. - The path to the inspected DOM element is expanded and the inspected DOM element is selected. - The attributes of the inspected DOM element are determined and displayed. - The locator for the inspected DOM element is determined and displayed in the Locator edit field.
+- The highlighted DOM element becomes the inspected DOM element. - The position of the inspected DOM element is indicated by blue highlighting. - The DOM hierarchy tree of the current page is determined and displayed in the Locator Spy by the HTML tags of the DOM elements. - The path to the inspected DOM element is expanded and the inspected DOM element is selected. - The attributes of the inspected DOM element are displayed. - The locator for the inspected DOM element is determined and displayed in the Locator field.

-To search through a selected DOM object for a specific text or numerical string, press Ctrl+F on your keyboard to open the Find in Locator Spy dialog box (alternatively, select Actions > Find in DOM Tree).
+To search within the Locator Spy, press Ctrl+F on your keyboard.
+Alternatively, select Actions > Find in DOM Tree.
 You can search for strings within Tags, Property names, or Property values.
-Click Next to step through all instances of the search string.